 The Broad Growth class consists of investment strategies and assets that are largely exposed and/or susceptible to changes in global economic growth and corporate profitability.
 Such investments typically contain relatively high degrees of risk and exhibit more volatility than other strategic classes.

-The Broad Growth class consists of four major components: Traditional Growth, Stabilized Growth, Real Assets, and Private Growth.
-The Traditional Growth component consists largely of global public equity and other similar-risk investments.
-The Stabilized Growth component consists of a spectrum of growth-exposed investment strategies that exhibit expected returns close to Traditional Growth investments but exhibit materially lower levels of volatility.
-The Real Assets component consists of private, real assets that can help diversify the Broad Growth class during normal economic environments but that are also sensitive to material changes in economic growth during crisis periods.
-The Private Growth component consists of growth-oriented higher-returning investments that rely on the private markets rather than the public markets to raise investment capital.
+The Broad Growth class consists of three major components: Global Equity, Global Credit, and Real Assets.
+The Global Equity component consists largely of global public and private equity and other similar-risk investments.
+The Global Credit component consists of public and private credit opportunities that are largely exposed to various collateral types, focused on income generation and Broad Growth diversification.
+The Real Assets component consists of public and private real assets that can help diversify the Broad Growth class during normal economic environments but that are also sensitive to material changes in economic growth during crisis periods.